zaboura/iGrader-Essay-App/README.md

 ## Why *__iGrader Essay__* is different?

-In all reviewed automated grading systems, only the embedding technique was adopted, howerever, in our application we followed more complex path.
-We extract features that real techer based his grading on to train our multi-layer perceptron. find the list of some extracted features:
+In all reviewed automated grading systems, only the embedding technique was adopted, however, in our application, we followed the more complex path.
+We extract features that a real teacher based grading on to train our multi-layer perceptron.
+Find the list of some extracted features:

- * Number of mistakes
+ * Number of mistakes.
- * Number of words
+ * Number of words.
- * Lexical divercity
+ * Lexical diversity.
- * Average sparce tree height
+ * Average sparse tree height
- * Inner similarity : We used *BERT* model to embedd essays' sentences and compute *cosine similarity distance* between them.
+ * Inner similarity: We used the *BERT* model to embed essays' sentences and compute *cosine similarity distance* between them.
- * Text coherence
+ * Text coherence: GPT-2 language model used to compute the probability.
- * Number of transition words
+ * Number of transition words: Count of linking words.
- * Prompt and essay relevance
+ * Prompt and essay relevance: Universal-sentence-encoder-large (v5) used to compute similarity.
+ * .
+ * .
+ * etc
 ## Running locally

 A step by step series of examples that tell you how to get a development env running

-After cloning the repository in your local machine, create a cinda environment by running the following line:
+After cloning the repository in your local machine, create a conda environment by running the following line:

 ```
 conda create --name igrader-essay-env pyhon=3.6
 ```

-And then install the required dependencies within the ```igrader-essay-env``` envorenment by running the following line
+And then install the required dependencies within the ```igrader-essay-env``` environment by running the following line

 ```
 pip3 install -r requirenment.txt